How did the marathon emerge?

 With the introduction of the marathon as a new sport, it soon became popular as an event that was run outside of the Olympics.
 In 1897, the Boston Marathon began to be an annual event and today is one of six major world marathon events held where the world's top runners compete.
-The race is the oldest continuing marathon and has always been run on Patriot's day.
-The holiday symbolizes the first battles of the American Revolution and thus the Boston Athletic Association, who runs the event, uses the date to tie the American struggle for freedom with that of the ancient Greeks.
+The race is the oldest continuing marathon and has always been run on Patriot's Day.
+The holiday symbolizes the first battles of the American Revolution.
+Thus the Boston Athletic Association, which runs the event, uses the date to tie the American struggle for freedom with that of the ancient Greeks.

 Why it is Still Popular?

-For most runners, the marathon is a one-time event done to challenge one self and possibly raise funds.
+For most runners, a marathon is a one-time event to challenge one self and possibly raise funds.
 However, for some amateurs, it is a year-round lifestyle.
-Runners train for the many major events and the marathon has even inspired more extreme running events that have grown in popularity, ranging from ultra-marathons that are over 100 miles in some cases to difficult races that traverse wild terrain and mountainous areas.
+Runners train for the many major events.
+The marathon has even inspired more extreme running events that have grown in popularity, ranging from ultra-marathons that are over 100 miles in some cases to difficult races that traverse wild terrain and mountainous areas.
 Medically, running can be addictive, with endorphins perhaps influencing some runners to keep running.
 Whatever the exact reasons, the trend of long-distance running inspired by the marathon continues to grow.
 Clubs and group training events can now be found in many places in Europe and the United States in particular.

-Although perhaps a myth, the long-distance run from the plains of Marathon to Athens helped inspire the running of the modern marathon in 1896.
-The first modern Olympics soon inspired the Boston Marathon and ever since the sport has been growing in popularity.
+Although perhaps a myth, the long-distance run from Marathon's plains to Athens helped inspire the running of the modern marathon in 1896.
+The first modern Olympics soon inspired the Boston Marathon, and ever since, the sport has been growing in popularity.
 Today, thousands of towns and cities worldwide hold marathon events.
 Marathon running has become a highly competitive event where millions of dollars of prize money are at stake.
 The sport continues to be physically demanding, and in many major marathon events there are often reports of death or injury, but the association of fundraising, physical and mental challenge, and perhaps addictive nature of running for some has helped it to continue as a popular sport for many.